rahafoundation/raha-mobile-app/README_DEPLOYMENT.md

 #### Android

 1. Go to a commit without the new change but with the same app version number.
-1. Install a non-prod version via `./gradlew assembleDevProd`, which is built with the Staging keys.
+1. Install a non-prod version via `./gradlew assembleDevProdRelease`, which is built with the Staging keys.

 #### iOS